andyiac/findview.github.io/_posts/2016-07-28-play-with-raspberrypi.md

     debug: true // include SMTP traffic in the logs
 }, {
     // default message fields
     // sender info
-    from: 'andyiac raspberry pi <andyiac@163.com>',
+    from: 'andyiac raspberry pi <andyiac@163.com>', });

-    //headers: {
-    //    'X-Laziness-level': 1000 // just an example header, no need to use this
-    //}
-});